tomer8007/chromium-ipc-sniffer/README.md

 Note that this driver is used by [IO ninja](https://ioninja.com/), which is not entirely freeware.
 Also note this driver does not practically support unloading once it attaches to at least one device (you need to reboot).

-### I don't see Mojo packets.
-Why is that?
-Starting from Chrome v112, [ipcz](https://docs.google.com/document/d/1i49DF2af4JDspE1fTXuPrUvChQcqDChdHH6nx4xiyoY/edit?resourcekey=0-t_viq9NAbGb5kr_ni9scTA) is used as the underlying transport instead of Mojo Core.
-Unfortunately in this mode a lot of the interesting messages are going through shared memory and not named pipes, which means this tool will not see.

-You can force Chrome to use Mojo Core again by running it with these arguments:
-`chrome.exe --disable-features=MojoIpcz`